AbhishekRP2002/discovery-call-agent/notes.md

 - design-time optimization:
   - Reduced the number of tool-invoking steps in prompts
 - implement dynamic prompt injection and real-time data integration support

+- ** coming the response .
+TTS conversation
+- company registered name is used, directly like "broadcom Inc" instead of "broadcom", have t apply some filtering / input account name sanitization
+  - close the room after the end of the conversation.